COSMIC functional size measurement

 COSMIC functional size measurement is a method to measure a standard functional size of a piece of software.
 COSMIC is an acronym of COmmon Software Measurement International Consortium, a voluntary organization that has developed the method and is still expanding its use to more software domains.

 The method

 The "Measurement Manual" defines the principles, rules and a process for measuring a standard functional size of a piece of software.
 Functional size is a measure of the amount of functionality provided by the software, completely independent of any technical or quality considerations.
 The generic principles of functional size are described in the ISO/IEC 14143 standard.
 This method is also an International Standard by itself.
-The COSMIC standard is the first second generation implementation of the ISO/IEC 14143 standard.
+The COSMIC standard is the first of the old generation implementation of the ISO/IEC 14143 standard.
 There are also four first generation implementations: